KLSD is committed to Sustainability

 encouraging consideration of sustainability in individual and collective decision making.

 KLSD Top Green Initiatives

-Board of Education Members: Marjorie Schiff, Chairperson; Rory Burke; Terrence Cheng
+Board of Education Members: Marjorie Schiff, Chairperson; Rory Burke, Elizabeth Gereghty

 Community Members: Janet Harckham, Melissa Sultana, Mark Thielking, Steven Wysmuller

-Administration: Andrew Selesnick, Superintendent of Schools; David Quattrocchi, Interim Assistant Superintendent of Business; Paul Christensen, Director of Facilities, Operations & Maintenance; Mary Ford, Assistant Superintendent of Curriculum and Instruction
+Administration: Andrew Selesnick, Superintendent of Schools; Danelle Placella, Assistant Superintendent for Business; Paul Christensen, Director of Facilities, Operations & Maintenance; Mary Ford, Assistant Superintendent of Curriculum and Instruction

 Katonah-Lewisboro School District's sustainability model continues to positively impact students and the environment through education and policy.

 See more at #KLGreen on Facebook and Twitter.

 Committee Presentation to Board of Education, June 2021